 There are small rooms on the sides, which have displays and convey what life was like in the prison.
 There is also a video on the history of the place.

 You can visit the Guards Room, the Office of the Keeper, the kitchens, and the Toilette.
 The Guard's Room was an antechamber where the King held meetings with his council and dispensed justice.

-The hall is supported by stout pillars with interesting capitols, one supposedly depicting the famous love story of Abelard and Heloise.
+The hall is supported by stout pillars with interesting capitols.
+They supposedly depicting the famous love story of Abelard and Heloise, who are buried in Pere Lachaise Cemetery.
 The Toilette was where the prisoners had their hair shaved before heading to their grisly death.

 You can see several prison cells, some with creepy life size mannequins of incarcerated men.
 The dank dungeons are a stark contrast to the beautiful architecture.

 The prisoners' quality of life depended on their personal wealth and whims of their jailers.
 Only celebrity prisoners got their own cells.
 Middle class inmates were put in "pistoles" with a simple bed and table.
 The poor were stuffed into a single cell with straw floors.
 The cramped cells were infested with rats, and the stench of urine permeated every room -- a gruesome existence indeed.

 5. Marie Antoinette Exhibit in La Conciergerie

 Downstairs, there's an exhibit featuring Marie Antoinette, the Conciergerie's most famous prisoner.
 It's decidedly unsatisfying and not "her cell."